pclalv/crystal-key-item-randomizer/README.md

       to randomize the kanto expansion card, which allows the player to wake the snorlax and progress to pewter from vermilion.
 - [ ] randomize which non-required item the copycat is looking for.
+- [ ] prevent players from visiting the Underground Warehouse before defeating Team Rocket in Mahogany Town; even if the player gets the `BASEMENT_KEY` early, nobody will be in the Underground Warehouse until after defeating Team Rocket in Mahogany Town.

 ### backend/frontend